 #5: Renew Your Vermont Adjuster License

 Once you have your license, you’ll need to formally renew it to keep it active.
 You may only renew your license during the renewal period.
-The license term is April 1 to March 31 of odd years.
-The department will send out renewal notices for existing licensees at the beginning of the odd year.
+The license term ends March 31 of even years.
+The department will send out renewal notices for existing licensees at the beginning of the even year.
 Detailed renewal information is available on the VDFR Online Renewal page.

 Vermont does not require insurance adjusters to complete continuing education (CE) hours.